DanielleInkster/CV/README.md

 #### Listening and Communication

 My prior years of experience as a social services worker and then as a primary school teacher helped to develop my listening and communication skills, including identifying and articulating the needs and desired results of management (or the client) as well as clearly communicating progress, outcomes and areas in need of further analysis or development.
 In coding, these skills lend themselves well to working in pairs or as part of team to create a unified vision for a project and troubleshoot problems quickly and effectively.

-#### Team Player

-My previous roles required working as part of a team in order to best meet the interests of each child in my care.
-This included liaising with a variety of different people such as management, doctors, social workers and psychologists as well as other frontline staff, both face to face and in writing and working collaboratively to achieve our intended outcomes.
-Additionally, this role has given me a lot of experience in both giving and receiving feedback, positive and negative, in order to improve our process to meet our intended outcomes.
-These skills translate well to coding when pairing or working as part of a team to efficiently create a well-designed project.

 #### Creative Problem Solver and Resilient